amankul/API/README.md

 ORG ID and Env:
 a.
 While developing, developers should restrict themselves to STAGE Orgs.
 No attempt should be made to test in PROD from local.
 b.
-Jenkins job running in PROD can/should only be configured by Vinod/Vinay.
+Jenkins job running in PROD can/should only be configured by leads